Black body radiation

 In the diagram above, the green arrow represents radiation that enters the cavity though the hole.
 It is absorbed by the wall of the cavity and re-emitted into the cavity.
 The re-emitted radiation then gets absorbed and re-emitted so many times within the cavity (red lines) that it attains thermal equilibrium with the cavity wall.
 Radiation that finally escapes the cavity through the hole (blue line) is passed through a prism to separate the various frequencies, which are measured and analysed.
 Since the device is deemed an ideal absorber of all frequencies of radiation, it must, according to Kirchhoff’s law of thermal radiation, be an ideal emitter of all frequencies of radiation too.

-Enhancements were regularly made to the designs and in 1898, about forty years after Kirchhoff’s suggestion, Otter Lummer and Ferdinand Kurlbaum, both German physicists, constructing a device that significantly improved the measurement of black body radiation.
+Enhancements were regularly made to the designs.
+In 1898, about forty years after Kirchhoff’s suggestion, Otter Lummer and Ferdinand Kurlbaum, both German physicists, constructing a device that significantly improved the measurement of black body radiation.
 The emitted radiation had the following frequency distribution at various temperatures:

-The subsequent challenge was to express the distribution profiles mathematically.
+The subsequent challenge was to express the distribution profiles mathematically (see Planck’s law).

 Question